haacked/haacked.com/_posts/2014-05-19-microsofts-new-running-shoes.markdown

 > As I mentioned before, routing is not actually a feature of MVC which is why it is not included.
 It will be part of the .NET Framework and thus its source will eventually be available much like the rest of the .NET Framework source.
 It’d be nice to include it in CodePlex, but as I like to say, baby steps.

-The point we were trying to get across is that changes in momentum of a massive object (and a 90,000 person company is quite large) takes a lot of small forces that over time sum up to a big force.
+The point we tried to impress on people is that changes in momentum of a massive object (and a 90,000 person company is quite large) takes a lot of small forces that over time sum up to a big force.

 However, Microsoft's recent remarkable announcements around the next generation of ASP.NET this week have made it clear that they've dispensed with the baby steps and have put on their running shoes.